GenericP3rson/docs-1/docs/highway/modules/objects.md

 displayed_sidebar: highwaySidebar
 ---

-# Objects
 Objects are data persisted within an off chain storage network and given a content identifier, which represents the object in the network, not kept on the `blockchain`.
-When uploading an object for storage, there must be validation against a [schema](./schemas.md) in order to match in both property name, and type.
+When uploading an object for storage, there must be validation against a [schema](/docs/highway/modules/schemas.md) in order to match in both property name, and type.

-# Defining Objects
+## Defining Objects
 Objects are represented as `JSON`.
 Which makes it simple to define objects quickly.
 Support for JSON is found within most modern IDE and Code editors.
-However, depending on the [motor-sdk](../motor-sdk/overview.md) target you are using, there will be different ways of representing object data.
+However, depending on the [motor-sdk](/docs/motor-sdk/intro.mdx) target you are using, there will be different ways of representing object data.

-# Example of an Object definition
+## Example of an Object definition
 In this section we will define an example scenario with a comment on a social media post.
-Below is the [schema](./schemas.md) for our social media comment.
+Below is the [schema](/docs/highway/modules/schemas.md) for our social media comment.
 ```json
 {
     "from": STRING,